catalyst-cloud/catalystcloud-docs/source/block-storage/using-lvm.rst

 What is LVM?
 ************

-The Logical Volume Manager (LVM) is a user space tool set designed to provide a higher level management of disk storage on a linux system than the traditional approach of disks and partitions.
+The Logical Volume Manager (LVM) is a user-space tool set designed to provide a higher level management of disk storage on a linux system than the traditional approach of disks and partitions.
 This is achieved by creating a software abstraction of those physical devices.